RVCC-IDMX/poetry-colors-curban2336/docs/copilot-collaboration.md

 **Why this mode:** It needed to add to the already established HTML and CSS as well as create new files.
 Throughout the process I had the AI adjust the script and files to my specifications, as well as make adjustments on my own.
 **Helpful:** Set the foundation for the copy button and helped make a js script to facilitate that purpose.

-### Developing Comment Section
+### Adding Conjoined HTML Pages

-**Mode:** Ask
+**Mode:** Agent
-**Why this mode:** Gathering information so I know how to build a proper comment section as well as learning how and where to start construction of one.
+**Why this mode:** Gathering information so I know how to integrate multiple HTML pages using a navigation menu at the top of the page.
+This was crucial to making the user experience better.
 **Helpful:** Gave me multiple methods of execution and provided the information I really needed.

 ## What I Learned